LayerXcom/safety-oracle/README.md

                 justification = view.latest_messages[v1].justification
                 if v2 not in justification:
                     viewables[v1][v2] = ADV_ESTIMATE
-                elif (there is a v2 message that estimate ADV_ESTIMATE and have seen from v1) viewables[v1][v2] = ADV_ESTIMATE
+                elif (there is a v2 message that estimate ADV_ESTIMATE and have seen from v1): viewables[v1][v2] = ADV_ESTIMATE
-                else
+                else:
                     viewables[v1][v2] = (message estimate that the hash is justification[v2])

 4. Assume that all validator estimates that may change from `CAN_ESTIMATE` to `ADV_ESTIMATE` are `ADV_ESTIMATE`.